alexandreborges/malwoverview/README.md

 1. Determine similar executable malware samples (PE/PE+) according to the import table (imphash) and group them by different colors (pay attention to the second column from output).
 Thus, colors matter!
-2. Show hash information on Virus Total, Hybrid Analysis, Malshare, Polyswarm and URLhaus engines.
+2. Show hash information on Virus Total, Hybrid Analysis, Malshare, Polyswarm, URLhaus, Alien Vault, i Malpedia and ThreatCrowd engines.
 3. Determining whether the malware samples contain overlay and, if you want, extract it.
 4. Check suspect files on Virus Total, Hybrid Analysis and Polyswarm.
-5. Check URLs on Virus Total, Malshare, Polyswarm and URLhaus engines.
+5. Check URLs on Virus Total, Malshare, Polyswarm, URLhaus engines and Alien Vault.
-6. Download malware samples from Hybrid Analysis, Malshare and HausURL engines.
+6. Download malware samples from Hybrid Analysis, Malshare, HausURL, Polyswarm and Malpedia engines.
 7. Submit malware samples to VirusTotal, Hybrid Analysis and Polyswarm.
 8. List last suspected URLs from URLHaus.
 9. List last payloads from URLHaus.
 10. Search for specific payloads on the Malshare.
 11. Search for similar payloads (PE32/PE32+) on Polyswarm engine.
 12. Classify all files in a directory searching information on Virus Total and Hybrid Analysis.
-13. Make reports about a suspect domain.
+13. Make reports about a suspect domain using different engines such as VirusTotal, Malpedia and ThreatCrowd.
 14. Check APK packages directly from Android devices against Hybrid Analysis and Virus Total.
 15. Submit APK packages directly from Android devices to Hybrid Analysis and Virus Total.
 16. Show URLs related to an user provided tag from URLHaus.
 17. Show payloads related to a tag (signature) from URLHaus.
-18. Show information about an IP address from Virus Total.
+18. Show information about an IP address from Virus Total, Alien Vault, Malpedia and ThreatCrowd.
 19. Show IP address, domain and URL information from Polyswarm.
-20. List different types of payloads from Malshare along their Yara hits.
+21. Perform meta-search on Polyswarm Network using several criterias: imphash, IPv4, domain, URL and malware family.
+22. Gather threat hunting information from AlienVault using different criteria.
+23. Gather threat hunting information from Malpedia using different criteria.
+24. Gather threat hunting information from ThreatCrowd using different criteria.

 # CONTRIBUTORS: